purv2100/Simplii21/README.md

   Our project is currently not funded, and we operate on a volunteer and open-source basis, and currently, improvement of the project solely relies on the dedication           of our team and contributions from the open-source community.

-   ## Future Scope

-  The  following features can be implemented in the future scope of this application:

-   1. Create a mobile application for the web version of the application.
-   2. Make the website view port adaptable - the website should look good on phone, tablet and computer.
-   3. Create chatbot for the web portal
-   4. Recommend tasks.

    ## Team Members